ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### S3 signed URLs

-- issue request as IAM user who has presigned it; all permissions as that IAM user
+- issue request as IAM user who has presigned it; all permissions as that IAM user including writing
 - limited lifetime

 *If user doesn't have direct access to S3, S3 signed URL cannot be used.
 Use CloudFront signed URLs instead.*